Criminal Prosecution Practicum (Fall Term)

 This is a full-year course.
 Full credit is awarded upon completion of both fall and spring sections, no credit will be awarded until the completion of both.
 For determining full-time status each semester, equivalency is one-half of the total course credits.

-The Office of the District Attorney of Allegheny County administers the Criminal Prosecution Practicum.
+The Office of the District Attorney of Allegheny County administers the Criminal Prosecution Practicum under the auspices of former prosecutor, Judge Edward J. Borkowski.
 The practicum runs the full school year, so those interested must devote both semesters to the program.
-The practicum combines classroom instruction with practical criminal prosecution experience in order to prepare students for the practice of criminal law.
-Students attend a two (2) hour class once a week in one of the criminal courtrooms of the Allegheny County Courthouse.
-Students also work in the District Attorney’s Office.
-Students must complete 104 hours of work in the Office.
+The practicum combines classroom instruction with actual courtroom prosecution experience in order to prepare students for the practice of criminal law.

 The classroom portion of the course requires students to attend a two hour class once a week in the courtroom of Judge Borkowski in the Allegheny County Courthouse.
 Students will be instructed on and be required to conduct opening statements, closing arguments, and direct and cross examination of lay and expert witnesses.
 Students are provided with a vehicle that includes police reports, lab reports, and transcripts of taped statements based on the class model (a homicide case) from which the exercises are performed in class by the students in a live courtroom setting with a judge and defense attorney present and participating as such.

 The practical portion of the course requires students to extern ten (10) hours per week in Stephen A. Zappala’s Allegheny County District Attorney’s Office.
 Certified students are permitted to litigate guilty pleas, suppression motions, and nonjury trials in the Allegheny County Court of Common Pleas.
 The goal of the practicum is to give students a broad overview of the inner workings of a prosecution office while providing hands-on experience in prosecuting cases.